intro2r/intro2r/unit3/split-apply-combine.md

-## Split-apply-combine is a common data analysis pattern
+## Solution 3: Split-apply-combine is a common data analysis pattern

 **Split:** Break a big problem into manageable pieces